Q. Who is a lobbyist?

 Q. What are the penalties for violating the ordinance?

-A. If the Clerk of the Commission or his designee becomes aware of any person engaged in lobbying who has failed to comply with the requirements of this act, a notice of violation will be mailed to the person informing them of the requirements of this ordinance.
+A. If the City Clerk or his designee becomes aware of any person engaged in lobbying who has failed to comply with the requirements of this act, a notice of violation will be mailed to the person informing them of the requirements of this ordinance.